 A third number is not always included in the soundbar specifications.
 The third number dictates how many dedicated drivers fire upwards towards the ceiling.
 By doing this, soundwaves are bounced off the ceiling and reflected down to the audience to envelop them in sound fully.

 Why does this matter?
-This number indicates whether your soundbar supports either Dolby Atmos surround sound formats or DTS:X.
+This number indicates whether your soundbar supports either Dolby Atmos surround sound formats like what the Samsung HW-Q950T uses (our review) or DTS:X.

 You should note that this capability is most commonly included only on 5- or more channel soundbars.
 Smaller soundbars do not have the number of channels to support both forward-facing sound as well as upward reflective audio.